The Discovery That Never Was: Art, Politics and Time in Tello (Ancient Girsu)

 The Vase of Enmetena.
 Silver and copper.
 H: 35 cm (13 13/16 in.); Dia: 18 cm (7 1/8 in.).
 From Tello, Iraq, c.
 2400 BC.
 The Louvre Museum.
 Photo: RMN, Musée du Louvre / H. Lewandowski.

-**One of the numerous paths in a site-world; center: Gudea, ruler of Lagash, from Tello (c.
-2150 BC); left: Alberto Giacometti's *Seated Gudea* (c.
+**Center: Gudea, ruler of Lagash, from Tello (c.
+2150 BCE); left: Alberto Giacometti's *Seated Gudea* (c.
 1935); right: Henry Moore's *Girl with Clasped Hands* (1930).**

-One of the numerous paths in a site-world; center: Gudea, ruler of Lagash, from Tello (c.
-2150 BC); left: Alberto Giacometti’s Seated Gudea (c.
+Center: Gudea, ruler of Lagash, from Tello (c.
+2150 BCE); left: Alberto Giacometti’s Seated Gudea (c.
 1935); right: Henry Moore’s Girl with Clasped Hands (1930).